 Where the Tidy Concept of Accountability Hits the Messy Wall of Reality

 And who has to live with the outcome?
-If the strategists can just move on and create a new strategy without taking responsibility for what didn’t work, or considering whether the implementers were fully resourced — then who’s truly accountable?
+If the strategists can just move on and create a new strategy without taking responsibility for what didn’t work or whether the implementers were fully resourced — then who’s truly accountable?
 Or, on the other hand, what if the implementers don’t agree with the strategy and don’t execute it faithfully?
 And what if they don’t understand it fully or aren’t actually skillful enough at all the necessary functions and competencies?

 Either way, one group can be completely frustrated with the other group and become blameful.
 Or subgroups of implementers can become confused, resentful, and at odds if one group’s work is affected by a different subgroup of implementers that they can’t control and who bollix things up.